Article 1 – Subject

 5.3.
 The Client shall be solely liable for any damage that may result from wrong, incomplete or belated information.
 Any lack of complete and adequate response from the Client, where applicable prior to the deadline indicated by GEVERS, GEVERS may suspend the performance of its Services in full or in part and/or may not be held liable for any damage the Client may suffer as a direct or indirect result of such suspension.

 5.4.
 GEVERS shall submit to the Client any document that it regards as requiring a signature.
-The Client shall return to GEVERS all the documents required, signed as requested by GEVERS, prior to the deadline indicated by GEVERS.
+The Client shall return to GEVERS all the required documents, signed as requested by GEVERS, prior to the deadline indicated by GEVERS.
 GEVERS cannot be held liable for any damage the Client may suffer as a direct or indirect result of failure to meet the deadline indicated by GEVERS.

 5.5.
 All communication by GEVERS shall be sent to the Client’s latest address (email or postal address) as indicated by the Client or one of its representatives.
 The Client must immediately inform GEVERS of any change of address and/or status.
 GEVERS cannot be held liable for any loss of rights or any damage suffered by the Client if it has not been duly informed of the changes that have occurred.